 What to Do If You Have Asbestos in Your Home

 It’s difficult to tell whether a material contains asbestos simply by looking at it.
-However, if you suspect that a material contains this hazardous material, treat the material as if it contains asbestos and leave it alone until handled by an asbestos abatement professional.
+However, if you suspect that a material contains this hazardous material, treat the material as if it contains asbestos and leave it alone until it can be properly evaluated.

 The following are best practices for your family if you suspect asbestos is in your home: